TaylanUB/scheme-bytestructures/README.md

     ;; (*u8list).head = 42;
     (bytestructure-set! u8list '* 'head 42)

-One can also provide any other index, which will cause an implicit dereference.
+One may however also provide any other index, which will cause an implicit dereference.

     ;; u8list->head
     (bytestructure-ref u8list 'head)